 I’d made contact with a practice that had been recently purchased by a young and enthusiastic dentist who was looking for someone to revitalise their failing hygiene department where patients were still being subject to quadrant hand scaling and all that the long appointments, pain and discomfort brought.
 At that time his hygiene books consisted of one Tuesday afternoon a week and even they couldn’t be ﬁlled.
 It was losing money and the struggle was very real.

-Within 12 weeks we had increased from one poorly filled afternoon a week to 2 full days and by 6 months we were at fully hygiene surgery capacity of 3 days with an average appointment waiting time of 8 weeks.
+Within 12 weeks we’d increased from one poorly filled afternoon a week to 2 full days and by 6 months we were at fully hygiene surgery capacity of 3 days with an average appointment waiting time of 8 weeks.
 Prices had doubled, appointment times had been slashed and turnover had trebled.
 Demand was so high we couldn’t keep up.
 The whole team was driving the prevention message and news was spreading fast.
-We advertised wherever we could and ran free AIRFLOW® promo days based around GBT to raise money for charity and awareness for us.
-Posters were put up all over town and our first “Drop in for a free AIRFLOW®" day was a huge success with local businesses donating raffle prizes and local media broadcasting from our waiting room.
+We advertised wherever we could and ran free airflow promo days based around GBT to raise money for charity and awareness for us.
+Posters were put up all over town and our first “Drop in For A Free Airflow’ day was a huge success with local businesses donating raffle prizes and local media broadcasting from our waiting room.
 We had red & white ﬂags and balloons lining our windows and pathways and patients literally queued down the street for their turn.

-I worked with AIRFLOW® on 34 new patients that day free of charge.
-That was 34 people who otherwise might not have experienced the pain free comfort and results that AIRFLOW® offered.
+I airflowed 34 new patients that day free of charge.
+That was 34 people who otherwise might not have experienced the pain free comfort and results that airflow offered.
 One year on and of those 34 patients, 23 are now regular paying patients.
 Who knows how much other business was generated from the ripple effect of people talking about our ethos and our pain free treatments.

 In my opinion there’s a new revolution taking place.
-The rise of AIRFLOW® & GBT.
+The rise of airflow & GBT.
 It will take time.
 We don’t know what we don’t know and I for one intend to put that right.
-My passion lies in sharing knowledge, skill and experience and giving one another that step up to being the best version of a hygienist that they can be, I speak to everyone I can.
+My passion lies in sharing knowledge, skill and experience and giving one another that step up to being the best version of a hygienist that hey can be, I speak to everyone i can.
 On social media, at conferences, at hygiene meetings, on SDA courses and in my surgery.
-I invite hygienists into my surgery free of charge to watch and observe and ultimately grow and I go into their practices to observe and help where I can.
-It’s become a vocation of mine and I am almost sure I wont stop before every single hygienist in the UK has heard of GBT and I have founded the very first GBT practice in the UK.
+I invite hygienists into my surgery free of charge to watch and observe and ultimately grow and I go into their practices to observe and help where i can.
+It’s become a vocation of mine and i’m almost sure i wont stop before every single hygienist in the UK has heard of GBT and I have founded the very first GBT practice in the UK.

 Then I’ll take on America!
-Just watch me…
+Just you watch me…